 - Scientific systems: This language is used in building and creating many scientific systems.

-- Parent language for advanced languages: All the high-level programming languages are a result of C language, therefore knowing this language opens many doors for various other programming languages.
+Parent language for advanced languages: All the high-level programming languages are a result of the C language; therefore, knowing this language opens many doors for various other programming languages.

 - Text Editors: One of the important feature or a characteristic of the text editor is that it’s lightweight and no language better than C can create the text editors.

-- Print spoolers: The software program which is responsible to send the jobs to the printer once the command is fired is created with the help of C programming language.
+- Print spoolers: The software program which is responsible for sending the jobs to the printer once the command is fired is created with the help of the C programming language.

 - Network Drivers: The network drivers responsible for accessing the internet and running the WIFI and other kinds of drivers are all written in C language

 - Modern Programs: Various modern programs whose prime requirement is to consume less memory and be closer to hardware communication are written in the C programming language.